jonathanbgn/jonathanbgn.github.io/_posts/2020-12-31-self-supervised-learning.md

 Since the deep learning wave started in the early 2010s, there has been much hype and disappointments, as many feel that AI often failed to deliver.
 A big part of this is due to unrealistic expectations driven by research progress that do not translate well in real-world applications.
 But why?
 What is it that is so different between the academic world and the industry?

 I want to expand here a bit on this particular challenge and explain **why the paradigm that we call self-supervised learning could be about to change this**.
-Self-supervision is not new, but it has seen a resurgence of interest over the past few years thanks to heavily-mediatized successes like [GPT-3](https://en.wikipedia.org/wiki/GPT-3) or [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)).
-Some AI pundits have also been relentlessly popularizing the idea, like Yann Lecun with his [cake analogy](https://syncedreview.com/2019/02/22/yann-lecun-cake-analogy-2-0/).
-I will first share a bit about the motivation and history behind the concept.
-I will follow with some examples of its impact on some of the main machine learning domains.
+Self-supervision is not new, but it has seen a resurgence of interest over the past few years thanks to mediatized successes like [GPT-3](https://en.wikipedia.org/wiki/GPT-3) or [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)).
+AI pundits have also been relentlessly popularizing the idea, like Yann Lecun with his [cake analogy](https://syncedreview.com/2019/02/22/yann-lecun-cake-analogy-2-0/).

+I will first share a bit about the motivation and history behind the concept, and then follow with some examples of its impact on some of the main machine learning domains today.

 # It’s all about (labeled) data

 By now, you must have heard once or twice about the importance of data.
 According to some, it might even be the “new oil”.
 Yet not all data is equal.
 What we care the most about is **labeled data: data that has been manually annotated by humans**.
 It is now commonly accepted that deep learning works incredibly well on tasks where large labeled datasets are available.

 The most famous example of such large datasets is [ImageNet]([AlexNet model architecture](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) ), a collection of 1+ million of images manually annotated by humans.
-ImageNet was a critical component in the rise of deep learning, and AI researchers often talk about the [ImageNet Moment](https://en.wikipedia.org/wiki/ImageNet#Significance_for_deep_learning).
+ImageNet was a critical component of the rise of deep learning, and AI researchers often talk about the [ImageNet Moment](https://en.wikipedia.org/wiki/ImageNet#Significance_for_deep_learning).
 In 2012, a deep learning model called [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) trained on ImageNet surpassed all other methods on image classification for the first time.
 The major innovation behind this success was the availability of this huge collection of labeled data, rather than AlexNet's architecture itself.
 Indeed, the AlexNet architecture is strikingly similar to the 1998’s [LeNet-5](https://en.wikipedia.org/wiki/LeNet) architecture, except of course that it is much larger and deeper[^1].

 # Traditional supervised learning is not the best solution for the real world